-- o Usage of non-BFD packets can result in them being load balanced differently along the paths, causing those packets to traverse different paths than BFD packets to the target. - o BFD is designed with simplicity and low-overhead as goals.
+- o Usage of non-BFD packets can result in them being load balanced differently along the paths, causing those packets to traverse different paths than BFD packets to the target. - o Usage of non-BFD packets may not identify problematic points which only affect specific flows (that include BFD packets). - o BFD is designed with simplicity and low-overhead as goals.
 Thus implementations often provide more preferable scale/performance capacities over IP/LSP ping, allowing for increased probability to identify short-lived transient issues.